Skip to main content

 • you think you have bacterial vaginosis

-The condition is not usually serious, but you'll need to be treated with antibiotics if you do have it.
+The condition is not usually serious, but if you have it you may need to be treated with antibiotics.

 It's also important to seek treatment if you're pregnant as there's a small chance it can cause complications with pregnancy.